 A MIT Health Plans brochure is available which explains the new office visit coverage.
 You can stop by Claims & Member Services to pick up a brochure, discuss the claim submission process, and answer any other questions.
 They are located on the first floor by Pediatrics, in MIT Medical, building E23.
 You can also visit the MIT Medical student health plans website to see the other changes for 9/1/2007 and also to see the "Overview" about your insurance coverage or the detailed Summary Plan Description.

 From host families to guest houses to dormatories, living arrangements will vary widely depending on the particular program, length of stay, and activity abroad.
 Check with the staff of the specific program that interests you.

 Some international opportunities are available during semester breaks so there’s no interference with academics; others, such as study abroad, offer the possibility of departmentally-approved academic programs that provide transfer credit.
 Check with your academic advisor and the staff for the program you’re interested in doing for details about your specific situation.

 Check out the student stories to see how other students fit an experience into their academic plans.

-Several programs offer the possibility of academic credit for international experiences, including IROPs, MISTI programs, and service learning classes with international components, like D-Lab.
+Several programs offer the possibility of academic credit for international experiences, including IROPs and service learning classes with international components like D-Lab.
 Most study abroad experiences include academic credit.
 Check with program staff for definitive answers about your choices.
-Many international experiences also count toward the Minor in Applied International Studies; see the MISTI site for more information on the minor.
+Many international experiences also count toward the Minor in Applied International Studies.

 Some programs offer opportunities for students to form their own teams.
 Ask program staff whether this option is available.
 Other opportunities enable students to expand their circle of friends by forming teams from individual applicants or sending a number of students to work on individual opportunities at the same site.